 • Herbals such as chromium, garlic and gymnema can also lower your blood glucose

 When using insulin, it is especially important that you notify your doctor or pharmacist before you begin any new medication.
 This includes both prescription and non-prescription.
+For a detailed list of medicines that can cause hyperglycemia, hypoglycemia, and both hyperglycemia or hypoglycemia visit here.
+You will be directed to an external website for a PDF of this list.

 Insulin, like all drugs, may cause some unwanted side effects.
 These may occur as a reaction to taking too much insulin or as a result of incorrect dosage or interactions with other medications.